pminasandra/time_series_practice/README.md

-# time_series_practice
+# Time Series Practice

-Practicing some basic time-series forecasting
+This is a git repo where @vivekhsridhar and I practice some basic time-series analyses techniques using simple minimalistic implementations of methods to figure out what they are and what they're good for.